Tom Jolliffe looks at back a great selection of 80’s fantasy film scores…

 A cult hit which still proves pretty popular among genre enthusiasts, Beastmaster spawned sequels and TV shows with the story of a beefy warrior who can communicate telepathically with animals.
 It’s cheesy but charming and the film has some excellent orchestral music from Lee Holdridge.
 Some serene and ethereal wind instruments suggest the natural affinity, mixed with the more bold instrumentation that suits adventures and battles.
 It’s a nice mixture in an excellent score.

-What’s your favourite 80’s Fantasy score?
-Let us know in the comments below or on our Twitter page @flickeringmyth…
+What’s your favourite 80s Fantasy score?
+Let us know on our social channels @flickeringmyth…

 Tom Jolliffe is an award winning screenwriter and passionate cinephile.
 He has a number of films out on DVD/VOD around the world and several releases due out in 2021/2022, including, Renegades (Lee Majors, Danny Trejo, Michael Pare, Tiny Lister, Nick Moran, Patsy Kensit, Ian Ogilvy and Billy Murray), Crackdown, When Darkness Falls and War of The Worlds: The Attack (Vincent Regan).
 Find more info at the best personal site you’ll ever see…https://www.instagram.com/jolliffeproductions/